Updated: May 4, 2026

 1. Define Your Vision and Concept

-Listen deeply to your own music: Before conceptualizing your video, spend time with your song in a focused environment.
-Pay attention to the specific emotions it evokes, the narrative arc of the lyrics, and any visual imagery that naturally comes to mind when listening.
-Consider keeping a journal where you document these impressions over multiple listening sessions.
+Listen to your music from the perspective of a fan.
+Before you conceptualize your video, spend time with your song in a focused environment.
+Pay attention to the emotions it evokes, the narrative, the lyrics, and any imagery that naturally comes to mind when listening.
+It might be helpful to keep a journal where you document these thoughts over multiple listening sessions.

-Analyze your brand identity: Your music video should be a visual extension of your artistic persona.
-Check your existing visual materials (press photos, album artwork, social media aesthetic) and identify the core elements that define your brand.
-Ask yourself: What colors, settings, and visual motifs best represent my musical identity?
-What would my audience expect, and how might I both satisfy and surprise those expectations?
+Think about your brand identity.
+Your music video should reflect your artistic persona.
+Check your current press photos, album artwork, and social media aesthetic, etc., then pick out the main elements that define your brand.
+Ask yourself: What colors, settings, and motifs represent my musical identity the most?
+What would my audience expect, and how can I satisfy and surpass those expectations?

-Conduct targeted research: Study videos from artists in your genre or those with similar aesthetics, but look for ways to differentiate yourself.
+Do your research.
+Study videos from artists in your genre or with similar aesthetics, but look for ways to differentiate yourself.
 Create a reference library of videos that inspire you, noting specific elements you admire like lighting techniques, camera movements, narratives, or even editing styles.
 Tools like Pinterest boards or mood boards can help organize these visual references.

 Choose your video type: Decide whether your video will be: